swakita14/RecNexus/Milestones/Milestone3/PickUpSports/Team_Project_Definition.md

         1. [U] As a logged in user, I want to invite my friends to join my sports event by email so that I can play with my friends
             1. [T] Add "share" button under the sports event, it's the link to open the email.
             2. [T] Add "copied" button to help user copy the link of the event
+4. [E] Create an online clock-in(check-in) system to make sure everybody who join the event will present
+    1. [F] An online clockin system will be generated autmatically when the event start
+        1. [U] As a user who in part of an event, I would like there is a clock-in system to make sure everyboday present so that I can play sports as my plan
+            1. [T] Use current location to clock-in
+    2. [F] The user will lost credit point if he didn't show in his event
+        1. [U] As a user who in part of an event, I would like there is a punishment to the user who didn't show in the event so that more people will present on time
+            1. [T] Depends on how long time the user late or didn't show, minus the credit point
+        2. [U] As a moderator, I would like I have the power to add or minus credit point for users so that the user's credit can be correct by mistake.
+            1. [T] Send an email to the user who clocked-in the event to verify if the user who didn't clock-in but actually present
+            2. [T] Add a support button on webpage
 ## Initial Architecture Envisioning

 ## Agile Data Modeling